 - Higher effectiveness of algorithms

 Our contribution is a novel recommendation algorithm that increases the effectiveness of literature recommendations by 16% over the state of the art, and hence helps to cope better with information overload.

 Our contribution is the release of a public dataset, which is the first dataset in the domain of research paper recommender systems.
 It enables researchers to conduct more realistic research about literature recommender systems.

-Don’t confuse a contribution with a task.
+Don’t confuse a contribution and a task.
 For instance “We conducted an extensive study with 300,000 users” is no contribution, it is a task to validate your contribution.